Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Overview of Knee Anatomy

-Your knees are crucial joints in your body, connecting your thigh with your leg.
+Your knees are crucial joints, connecting your thigh with your leg.
 The knee anatomy consists of a tibiofemoral joint & patellofemoral joint: one joins your thigh bone (femur) with your shinbone (tibia), and the other connects your thigh bone with the kneecap (patella).
 These joints allow various activities like walking, running, and jumping.
-In addition to bones, the anatomy of the knee also contains muscles, cartilage, ligaments, and nerves.
+In addition to bones, the knee’s anatomy contains muscles, cartilage, ligaments, and nerves.
 They allow your legs to bend and flex, making a wide range of movements possible.

 The knee has several crucial functions.
 It moves your legs, provides stability, helps you keep your balance, and supports your body when standing or moving.
 Without strong and healthy knees, everyday tasks would be much more challenging.